Welcome to the OutUK series looking at gay men and their health brought to you in association with the NHS website.

 Go to A&E or call 999 if:

-Treatment for anal pain depends on what's causing it.
+Treatment for joint pain depends on what's causing it.
+Sometimes the pain might go away without treatment.

 [Previous Feature][Next Feature]